 The EBBA project focuses on making English broadside ballads of the 17th century fully accessible as texts, art, music, and cultural records.
 These ballads, which are often referred to as English “street literature or poetry” — “the memes of their day” — are significant because they authentically capture life at a pivotal time in history.

 “They were the newspapers of their time, and sometimes the salacious entertainment, as well,” Stahmer said.
-“The great works of literature that people typically read from this era only reflect the ideas of a few radical or privileged minds of the time.
+“The great works of literature that people typically read from this era only reflect the ideas of a certain segments of society from the time.
 These ballads are much more representative of what it was like to be a human being living in 17th-century England.”

 Understanding life in the 17th century matters because it was the dawning of modern-day humanities, according to Stahmer.
 “All the topics we still care about today were being defined and worked out in that moment” as masses of people moved from farms to cities, he explained.